Entropic convergence and the linearized limit for the Boltzmann equation with external force: The notion regarding spaces

 \section{The notion regarding spaces}

-Throughout this paper, some of our notion regarding topological linear spaces is standard while some of it is less so.
-For a full description of the notion regarding spaces, we refer to \cite{BGL}, and many standard references therein.
+This paper makes use of a number of fundamental topological linear spaces.
+Some of our concepts regarding these spaces are conventional, whereas others are less common.
+These spaces are explained below, along with our notation for them.
+For a full description of them, we refer to \cite{BGL} and some standard references therein, for instance, see \cite{dunford_tvs}.